![]() |

 OF SOCIOLOGY

-Professor George E. McCarthy teaches nineteenth- and twentieth-century European philosophy, classical and contemporary social theory, ethics and social justice, philosophy
+Professor George E. McCarthy is an American and Irish philosopher and sociologist who teaches nineteenth- and twentieth-century European philosophy, classical and contemporary social theory, ethics and social justice, philosophy

-and sociology of science, and political economy at Kenyon College, Gambier, Ohio.
-He holds an M.A. and Ph.D. in philosophy
+and sociology of science, and critical political economy at Kenyon College, Gambier, Ohio.
+He holds a B.A. in philosophy from Manhattan College (1968), an M.A. and Ph.D. in philosophy

 Austauschdienst) at the Johann Wolfgang Goethe Universität (University of Frankfurt) and the Institut für Sozialforschung in Frankfurt am Main.
 He has also been a guest research professor at the Geschwister-Scholl-Institut für Politische Wissenschaft at the University of Munich, the Katholische Sozialwissenschaftliche Zentralstelle in Mönchengladbach, and the department of Philosophie